Lankum - The Pride of Petravore

 The Pride of Petravore or Eileen Oge (Young Eileen) is the name of a song written by Percy French (1854-1920).
 It is based on a classical hornpipe melody and was recommended to me when I heard Sinéad O'Connor's Foggy Dew.

-Play it on a music service
+Play on another music service

 Just click on the corresponding icon and the player will open.
 If you are logged in, you can listen to the whole song.